flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_01/instructions.md

 )
 ```

-ScrollBehaviors are inherited by descendent `Scrollable`s.
-They inform a Scrollable's `ScrollPhysics` and apply decorations like `Scrollbar`s and `GlowingOverscrollIndicator`s.
+`ScrollBehavior`s are inherited by descendent `Scrollable`s.
+They inform
+a `Scrollable`'s `ScrollPhysics` and apply decorations like `Scrollbar`s
+and `GlowingOverscrollIndicator`s.

-By default, ScrollBehaviors are dynamic and change depending on the current platform you may be running this codelab on, so we've added a custom ScrollBehavior to provide a consistent experience for everyone taking this codelab.
+By default, `ScrollBehavior`s are dynamic and change depending on the
+current platform you may be running this codelab on, so we've added
+a custom `ScrollBehavior` to provide a consistent experience for
+everyone taking this codelab.

 ## Where to next?

 Throughout this codelab, we'll build on this code.
-We'll convert our `SingleChildScrollView` to be a more efficient, lazy loading `ListView`.
-This will allow us to add more to our application
+We'll convert our `SingleChildScrollView` to be a more efficient,
+lazy loading `ListView`.
+This will allow us to add more to our
-and remain performant.
+application and remain performant.

-We'll then dive a little deeper and transform our code to use slivers directly, and experiment with dynamic scrolling effects like floating app bars.
+We'll then dive a little deeper and transform our code to use
+slivers directly, and experiment with dynamic scrolling effects
+like floating app bars.
 Move on to the next step to begin!